alrz199/autoencoders/README.md

 This repo contains my autoencoder practices.
-In order to see the training output of the notebooks, please open them in colab.
+In order to see the training output of the notebooks, please open them in Colab.

 the link for each notebook: